chaitanyarahalkar/Challenges/Safeguard Your Backups/explanation.md

-# Safeguard Your Backups
+## Problem: Safeguard Your Backups

-Problem Statement: We found a lost backup on an old machine.
+We found a lost backup on an old machine.
 You shall find here, what you seek.

+## Hint:

+Look out for Linux backup commands

+## Explanation:

-This is a Linux EXT-4 file system backup taken using the dump utility in Linux.
+This is a Linux EXT-4 file system backup taken using the `dump` utility in Linux.
 It is available by default on RHEL-based distros.

 Install it on Debian-based distros using